 Key test principles

-The AllergyScreen® and the AlleisaScreen® systems are quantitative in vitro systems to determine the presence of allergen-specific IgE antibodies in human serum.
+The AllergyScreen®/AlleisaScreen® test kits are semi-quantitative in vitro diagnostics to determine the presence of allergen-specific IgE antibodies in human serum/plasma.
 A blood sample from the patient is necessary for this test.
-Liquid allergens, produced for in vitro diagnostic purposes, are passively bound as test lines to a nitrocellulose membrane and the membrane strips are glued into the reaction troughs.
+Liquid crude allergen extracts, produced for in vitro diagnostic purposes, are passively bound as allergen lines to a nitrocellulose membrane and the test membranes are glued into the troughs.

-Customers can select up to 20 allergens using AllergyScreen® and up to 60 different allergens using AlleisaScreen®.
+Customers can choose between up to 20 allergen lines using AllergyScreen® test kit and up to 60 different allergen lines using AlleisaScreen® test kit.

-1. Different allergens are bound as test lines to the surface of a nitrocellulose membrane.
+1. Different natural crude allergen extracts are bound as allergen lines to the surface of a nitrocellulose membrane.

-2. To determine allergen-specific IgE antibodies, patients’ sera (250 µl for Allergyscreen® and 300 µl for AlleisaScreen®) is pipetted into the reaction trough and incubated for 45 minutes at room temperature.
-During this time the allergen-specific IgE antibodies bind to the specific allergens on the membrane.
-Nonbound IgE antibodies are removed by washing.
+2. To determine allergen-specific IgE antibodies, patients’ sera/plasmas (250 µl for AllergyScreen® and 300 µl for AlleisaScreen®) is pipetted onto the test strip and incubated for 45 minutes at room temperature.
+During this time the allergen-specific IgE antibodies bind to the specific allergens on the test strip.
+Unbound IgE antibodies are removed by washing.

-3. In a next step, polyclonal anti-human IgE antibody (AllergyScreen®) or a mix of a monoclonal and a polyclonal anti-human IgE antibody (AlleisaScreen®) is pipetted into the reaction trough and incubated for another 45 minutes at room temperature.
-These biotin coupled detector antibodies bind to the allergen-specific IgE from the patient serum.
-Nonbound detector antibodies are removed by washing.
+3. In a next step, polyclonal anti-human IgE antibody (AllergyScreen®) or a mix of a monoclonal and a polyclonal anti-human IgE antibody (AlleisaScreen®) is pipetted onto the test strip and incubated for another 45 minutes at room temperature.
+The biotin coupled detector antibodies bind to the allergen-specific IgE from the patient serum/plasma.
+Unbound detector antibodies are removed by washing.

-4. The membrane is then incubated with a streptavidin tagged alkaline phosphatase (streptavidin-conjugate) for 20 minutes at room temperature.
+4. The test strip is then incubated with a streptavidin tagged alkaline phosphatase (streptavidin conjugate) for 20 minutes at room temperature.
 The streptavidin tag binds to the biotin of the detector antibody.
-Nonbound streptavidin-conjugate is removed by washing.
+Unbound streptavidin conjugate is removed by washing.

-5. Now the substrate (colour solution) is added to the membrane and incubated at room temperature for 20 minutes.
+5. Finally the staining solution is added to the test strip and incubated at room temperature for 20 minutes.
 An enzymatic reaction of the alkaline phosphatase takes place, resulting in a blue band on the respective allergen line.
 The reaction is stopped by washing.
-The colouration is directly proportional to the amount of the specific antibody in the serum sample.
+The colouration is directly proportional to the amount of the allergen-specific IgE antibody in the serum/plasma sample.

-6. After thoroughly drying the membrane, an evaluation of the colouration of the allergen lines is carried out by one of our systems: Improvio scanners, CubeScreen Reader or RapidReader.
-The concentration of specific IgE in the serum sample is determined and results are given in classes (from 0 to 6) and iU/ml (range 0 to 100 iU/ml).
+6. After thoroughly drying the test strip, an evaluation of the colouration of the allergen lines is carried out by an Improvio scanner.
+The concentration of allergen-specific IgE in the serum/plasma sample is determined and results are given in classes (from 0 to 6) and IU/ml (range 0 to 100 IU/ml).